 And, if you’re using RingCentral, good news—allowing for meetings of up to 500 people, you can even host large-scale training or digital conferences in the same platform you use for your weekly team check-ins.

 Want to record a meeting, video tutorial, or even pre-record a webinar?
-You can easily record meetings in high-definition video with the click of a button.
+With RingCentral, you can easily record meetings in high-definition video with the click of a button.

 Our customers love to use RingCentral to simply record themselves by creating a “meeting” of one, so they can share high-quality video training, complete with screen sharing if necessary.